srgupta5328/CardGame/README.md

 # CardGame

-This is a card game
+This Project is a hands on introduction to Go.
+Using the Udemy course for training.

-Basic Card Game Go Program.
-Trying to familiarize myself with the language

-e